aleksimo/techwriter/docs/examples/dw.md

 - **Identify Duplicate Articles**.
 Select **Yes** to identify and group articles by the configurable similarity threshold.
 By default, the value is set to 50%.
 - **Remove Legal Endings**.
 Select **Yes** to remove legal endings from the company entities.
 Entities with common names or small businesses (LLCs, S corps) may receive more tailored results when the option is set to **No**.

 - **Human-in-the-Loop**.
-Select **Yes** to enable the Manual Review Step (aka Human in the Loop).
+Select **Yes** to enable the Manual Review Step.
 If the option is on, configure the additional options:

-    - **Frequency of use**: Specify how frequently a Manual Task is created when at least one result per entity is found.
+    - **Frequency of use**.
+Specify how frequently a Manual Task is created when at least one result per entity is found.
     - **Require users to disposition all articles**.
-Select **Yes** if users are required to disposition all articles before closing an investigation in Workspace.
+Select **Yes** if users are required to disposition all articles before closing an investigation in WorkSpace.
     - **Automatically route users to the next task**.
 Select **Yes** to direct users to the next task in the queue.
 If the option is disabled, the users are always returned to the main queue list after closing or saving an assignment.

 - **Number of submit investigation tasks**.
 When running the Launcher Business Process, specify how many "Submit Investigation Tasks" you want to create.
 One task is suggested for two or three analysts.